 The world is increasingly siloed.
 Even before the COVID-19 pandemic, globalization was in trouble.
 Although the flow of information is largely free, the movement of people, goods, intellectual property (IP), and capital is not.
 This is a unique moment in time to connect people who don’t usually work together and generate new ideas and solutions that benefit the whole of the economy: people, planet, and profit.

-It is for this exact reason that on October 13, 2020, Diplomatic Courier and Watershed Partners hosted the Circular Economy Forum: Building Shared Prosperity.
+It is for this exact reason that on October 13, 2020, Diplomatic Courier and Coeuraj hosted the Circular Economy Forum: Building Shared Prosperity.
 We convened fifty leaders from a diverse range of sectors and backgrounds—including education, infrastructure, healthcare, and business—to imagine how to better work together in pursuit of a shared and sustainable future.

 The Circular Economy Forum—an annual World in 2050 convening—was held on the sidelines of the International Monetary Fund (IMF) and World Bank Group annual meetings, and was the second in a three-part journey of curated discussions and visioning of the future in 2050 hosted by Diplomatic Courier and facilitated by Watershed Partners.
 We kicked off the journey with our first convening on September 22, the annual UN SDGs in Action: High-Level Forum to Achieve the UN Sustainable Development Goals, and it will culminate with a third convening titled Davos Dialogues: Achieving Transformational Success in the Education and Energy Sectors to be held in Spring 2021.